 - This actually extends back to the Imperial era.

-- The Fedorov Avtomat is technically the first assault rifle, as they fire medium-powered 6.5mm Arisaka rounds.
+- The Fedorov Avtomat is technically the first assault rifle (or something very close to it), as they fire medium-powered 6.5mm Arisaka rounds.

 - The first ever prototype for Powered Armor was developed by Nikolai Yagin in 1890.